Not All Work Injuries Occur Suddenly

 Common Types Of Continuous Trauma From Work

-Even if you are unsure if a health issue was caused by, or aggravated by, a continuous trauma at work you have the ability to file a workers’ compensation claim and obtain a free comprehensive medical evaluation with a specially arranged qualified medical examiner or agreed medical examiner who will make a determination as to whether or not you have suffered a compensable injury from your job.
+Even if you are unsure if a health issue was caused or aggravated by a continuous trauma at work, you have the ability to file a workers’ compensation claim and obtain a free comprehensive medical evaluation with a specially arranged qualified medical examiner or agreed medical examiner who will make a determination as to whether you have suffered a compensable injury from your job.

 Injuries that develop over time typically only heal over a long period of time once you are removed from the work environment that led to the damage.
 Some of these injuries may be permanent.

 Seeking workers’ compensation for these injuries may be an important part of your physical or financial recovery.
 However, the claims process can be difficult to complete alone.
-For more information, call the Law Office of Howard J. Stevens, APC, at 619-880-4501 or email us through the contact form on this website.
-We invite you to learn more about what you need to obtain benefits for your continuous trauma injury.
+For more information, call me, attorney Howard J. Stevens, at 619-880-4501 or email my firm, the Law Office of Howard J. Stevens, APC, by filling out the contact form on this website.
+I invite you to learn more about what you need to obtain benefits for your continuous trauma injury.